 Learn more about trastuzumab (Herceptin), including possible health risks.

 Learn about the strengths and weaknesses of different types of studies.

-Study selection criteria: Phase III clinical trials with 100 or more participants and meta-analyses.
+Study selection criteria: Phase III clinical trials with at least 100 participants and meta-analyses.

 Study Population(number of participants)